A categorification of the quantum Lefschetz principle: Introduction

-By a dg-category (over $k$) we will mean a $k$-linear stable $\infty$-category.
 We shall always use cohomological indexing.
+By a dg-category (over $\Bbbk$) we will mean a $\Bbbk$-linear stable $\infty$-category.
 For any derived stack $X$, one defines its $G_{0}$-theory group $G_{0}(X)$ as the zeroth homotopy group of the $K$-theory spectrum of the dg-category $\cat{Coh}^{\mathrm{b}}(X)$.